-The paper explores the role of academic institutions in urban commoning, which involves sharing and collaborating to manage common resources.
-Specifically, it analyses the impact of an experimental programme, Practices of Urban Inclusion, on fostering new forms of collaboration and cultures of sharing.
-The programme was co-designed and co-run by a network of four architecture and urban planning schools and three civil society organisations across four European countries.
-The paper mobilises the concept of 'threshold spaces' by Stavros Stavrides, to discuss if and how urban knowledge and learning can be co-produced and circulated 'on the threshold' between academic and civil society organisations.
-Practices of Urban Inclusion is thus seen as a threshold space that attempted to bring different subjectivities and forms of knowledge into connection by foregrounding experiential knowledge, fostering collaborative learning, and connecting temporalities.
-The paper reflects on the key characteristics of the programme and highlights some of its commoning and un-commoning outcomes.
+The paper delves into the role of academic institutions in urban commoning, which involves the sharing and collaborative management of common resources.
+It specifically examines the impact of Practices of Urban Inclusion, an experimental learning programme, in fostering new forms of collaboration across places and institutions.
+This programme was co-designed and co-run by a network of four architecture and urban planning schools and three third-sector organisations across four European countries.
+The paper mobilises the concept of 'threshold spaces' by Stavros Stavrides to discuss if and how urban knowledge and learning can be co-produced and circulated 'on the threshold' between academia and civil society.
+Practices of Urban Inclusion is thus seen as a threshold space that aimed to bring different subjectivities and forms of knowledge into connection by foregrounding experiential knowledge, fostering collaborative learning, and connecting temporalities.
+The paper reflects on the key characteristics of the programme and highlights some of its commoning outcomes.
 We suggest that conceptualising knowledge co-production through ideas of commoning and threshold spatiality allows for more nuanced understandings of the dynamics of academia-civil society collaborations.